satcar77/tech-interview-problems/README.md

 ### Easy
 283. Given a positive integer N, find the smallest number of steps it will take to reach 1.
 There are two kinds of permitted steps:
+- You may decrement N to N - 1.

+- If a * b = N, you may decrement N to the larger of a and b.

 ## Palantir

 ### Easy
 284. A typical American-style crossword puzzle grid is an N x N matrix with black and white squares, which obeys the following rules:
+- Every white square must be part of an "across" word and a "down" word.
+- No word can be fewer than three letters long.
+- Every white square must be reachable from every other white square.
+- The grid is rotationally symmetric (for example, the colors of the top left and bottom right squares must match).
 Write a program to determine whether a given matrix qualifies as a crossword grid.

 285. The ancient Egyptians used to express fractions as a sum of several terms where each numerator is one.
 For example, 4 / 13 can be represented as 1 / 4 + 1 / 18 + 1 / 468.